 The School of Sciences started functioning in 1986, with the challenge of imparting good quality theoretical and practical education in four science disciplines, namely, Physics, Chemistry, Mathematics and Life Sciences.

-Accordingly, in December, 1991 launched the Bachelor of Science Programme-one of its kind in the country involving teaching of theory and laboratory courses in science through distance and open learning mode.
+In December, 1991, the School launched the Bachelor of Science Programme-one of its kind in the country involving teaching of theory and laboratory courses in science through distance and open learning mode.

-The School has also collaborated with the School of Social Sciences and School of Education in launching the Certificate Programme in Environmental Studies (CES) and the Post Graduate Certificate in Professional Development of Teachers (PGCPDT) respectively.
-Some of the other courses prepared by the School also form part of BPP, BA, B.Com, BCA, BIT, B Sc (Nursing), BTS and MCA programmes.
+The School has also collaborated with the School of Social Sciences and School of Education in launching the Certificate Programme in Environmental Studies (CES) and the Post Graduate Certificate in Professional Development of Teachers (PGCPDT), respectively.
+Some of the courses prepared by the School also form part of PGDIPR, BPP, BA, B.Com, BCA, BIT, B.Sc.
+(Nursing), BTS and MCA programmes.

 The functions of the School are to:

-a) Plan, develop and offer academic programmes at the certificate, diploma, undergraduate, post-graduate and doctoral levels.
+a) Plan, develop and offer academic programmes at the certificate, diploma, undergraduate, post-graduate, doctoral and awareness levels.

 b) Encourage research in discipline-based as well as systemic areas.

-c) Collaborate in the development of programmes/courses offered by other Schools of the d) University.
+c) Collaborate in the development of programmes/courses offered by other Schools of the University.

 Development of Self-Instructional Study Material

-The School has developed 91 courses so far, of which 62 courses are on offer in M.Sc.
-(MACS), 63 courses in the B.Sc. programme in both English and Hindi medium, 8 courses in PGDIPR, 8 Courses in PGDESD, 6 courses in DAQ, 4 courses in CPLT, 2 courses in CTPM and 1 course in Appreciation Course on Environment.
+The School has developed more than 100 courses so far, of which 16 Courses are on offer in M.Sc.
+(MACS), 63 courses in the B.Sc. programme in both English and Hindi medium, 8 Courses in PGDESD, 8 courses in PGDAC, 6 courses in DAQ, 4 courses in CPLT, 2 courses in CTPM and 1 course in Appreciation Course on Environment.
 The experimental component of M.Sc.
 (MACS), B.Sc., PGDAC, DAQ and CPLT programmes is provided through innovatively designed laboratory courses.